Obsessive Compulsive Disorder (OCD)

 Responsible phasing out

 We strive to reduce any medication the fellows are already on to zero or as little as possible during treatment.
-We do this carefully and accurately, under the watchful eye of our psychiatrists.
+We do this carefully and accurately, under the watchful eye of our registered psychiatrists.
 The safe treatment climate at Yes We Can Youth Clinics, the positive environment and the entire treatment team that is present 24/7 to motivate, support and confront the fellows, where necessary, all ensure that medication withdrawal is usually successful.
 Even once the fellow has left the clinic and continues to work on recovery, medication is often hardly necessary anymore, if at all.

 Contact us